sb-94/Netflix_data_analysis/README.md

 To pull data from different tables into one, we'll first work on SQL.
 SQL will be used to gather the data and analyze the data.

-  QUERY TO PULL DATA FROM DIFFERENT OTHER TABLES:
+  /* QUERY TO PULL DATA FROM DIFFERENT OTHER TABLES */

   SELECT
   ord.order_id,